-Summer 2019 – The Chestnut Street Bridge over the Schuylkill River will close in early August for approximately one year for rehabilitation and repainting of the bridge's structural steel components and for placement of a new concrete deck.
+August 2019 – The Chestnut Street Bridge over the Schuylkill River closed in early August for approximately one year for rehabilitation and repainting of the bridge's structural steel components and for placement of a new concrete deck.

 The rehabilitated span, which crosses the Schuylkill River between 24th and 30th streets, also will include new sidewalks, ornamental railings, a trellis structure, decorative lighting, and bicycle lanes when it reopens in mid-summer 2020.

 Crews have completed placement of the debris shield/work platform on the underside of the bridge.
-A containment system will be installed to prevent dust from getting into the air/water during abrasive blasting and painting of the structural steel members that support the bridge.
+A containment system is being installed to prevent dust from getting into the air/water during abrasive blasting and painting of the structural steel members that support the bridge.

 As the large river bridge is rehabilitated, the contractor also will continue repairs to the stone arch bridges over CSX rail lines on the east bank of the river and over 24th Street.
 Both 150-year-old bridges are being modified to strengthen their arch supports and reconstruct their masonry components.